-Christoph is the founder and CEO of OneConsult GmbH, a Swiss-based, internationally operating, IT security consulting firm with offices in Thalwil (Zurich, Switzerland), Munich (Germany) and Vienna (Austria), and a client base of hundreds of companies and international groups in Europe and overseas.
-OneConsult GmbH offers unbiased, product-independent consulting services - with a focus on sophisticated security audits (penetration test, application security audit, ethical hacking and conceptual security audit), digital forensics and related training.
+Christoph is the founder and CEO of OneConsult GmbH, a Swiss-based, internationally operating, vendor-independent IT security consulting firm.
+OneConsult specializes in technical and organizational security audits, as well as strategic consulting, providing services for clients in all kinds of sectors.
 Christoph holds a Master's degree in Information Technology & Business Administration (University of Zurich) and is an OPST.
 He has been working as a security and strategy consultant since 1996 and has been applying and promoting the OSSTMM from 2002 onwards.
 Christoph is author of numerous articles in the specialist media and regularly delivers speeches at major IT security conferences.
-Based on OneConsult's wealth of experience with hundreds of OSSTMM-compliant audits, he is a valuable contributor to the methodology from a practical and commercial perspective.
+Based on OneConsult's wealth of experience with over 250 OSSTMM-compliant audits, he is a valuable contributor to the methodology from a practical and commercial perspective.

 Heiko Rudolph founded adMERITia in 2004 and serves as the CEO of the information security consulting company located in Langenfeld, Germany between Cologne and Duesseldorf.
 The vendor-independent company operates internationally in the field of technical, organizational and legal information security audits and consulting. adMERITia is specialized in KPI-based security measurement.